Eflin pitches into 8th, Phillies beat Cardinals 9-2

+PHILADELPHIA (AP) — It didn’t take the Philadelphia Phillies long to display that sense of urgency Bryce Harper wanted to see.

-PHILADELPHIA (AP) — Zach Eflin pitched into the eighth inning, J.T.
-Realmuto hit a two-run homer and the Philadelphia Phillies beat the St. Louis Cardinals 9-2 on Friday night.
+Zach Eflin pitched into the eighth inning, J.T.
+Realmuto hit a two-run homer and the Phillies beat the St. Louis Cardinals 9-2 on Friday night.

+After a third straight loss to the New York Mets on Wednesday, Harper was critical of himself and an offense that scored four runs in three games and twice had 14 strikeouts.

+Facing Carlos Martinez, the Phillies jumped ahead 6-0 in the second with their biggest inning of the season.
+Nine straight batters reached safely after Martinez got the first out.

 Eflin (1-0) allowed six hits, struck out six and walked none in seven-plus innings.
 The lanky right-hander retired 12 straight batters at one point and exited after surrendering a two-run homer to Justin Williams in the eighth.

+“I have a lot of confidence in myself,” Eflin said.
+“I think I can go out there and compete with the best of them.”

-Cardinals righty Carlos Martinez (0-3) gave up six runs and five hits in five innings.
+Martinez (0-3) gave up six runs and five hits in five innings.
+He retired the last 11 batters he faced and tossed four perfect innings of his five.

+“Just bad luck,” Martinez said.
+“I got a little frustrated.
+I have to focus on my next start.”

-The Phillies jumped ahead 6-0 in the second with their biggest inning of the season.
-Nine straight batters reached safely after Martinez got the first out.
+The Phillies scored each of their runs in the second after Realmuto struck out.

 Alec Bohm and Didi Gregorius hit consecutive singles.
 Jean Segura followed with a wind-aided, RBI double that center fielder Dylan Carlson misplayed by about 20 feet.
 After Mickey Moniak was intentionally walked to load the bases, Eflin was hit by a pitch to force in a run.

 McCutchen then lined a two-run single to right and Hoskins walked to again load the bases.
-Bryce Harper ripped a two-run double to right-center to give Eflin a comfortable cushion.
+Harper ripped a two-run double to right-center to give Eflin a comfortable cushion.

 Realmuto connected off Kodi Whitley in the seventh, increasing the lead to 8-0.